Child Care & Pre-K Classrooms

 Infants: Newborn to 12 Months

-Qualified, Professional Staff - Our staff are rigorously trained in infant development; we require all our staff to receive their North Carolina Early Childhood Credential (NCECC) and to be certified in CPR, First Aid, Meds Administrative and SIDS training every year.
-In addition, our teachers’ references are carefully inspected and we continually perform criminal background checks.
-At Eliada, your child’s safety and healthy development is our utmost priority.
+We require all our staff to receive their North Carolina Early Childhood Credential (NCECC) and to be certified in CPR, First Aid, Meds Administrative and SIDS training every year.

-This year in of your child’s life is an astounding time of growth both physically and cognitively.
-At some point in this year your child will master walking/running and become a fully mobile explorer of their world.
-They transition from sleeping in a crib to sleeping on a cot, from eating with their hands to using a spoon and from drinking with a bottle to holding a sippy cup.
-Your child will also begin to verbally express needs and wants, likes and dislikes contentment and frustration.
+In this year, your child will master walking/running, they will transition from sleeping in a crib to sleeping on a cot, from eating with their hands to using a spoon, and from drinking with a bottle to holding a sippy cup.
+Your child will also begin to verbally express needs and wants, likes and dislikes.

 Growing with the Twos

-At two years of age, children are becoming much more verbal and begin learning to use language to communicate effectively.
-To assist them in this process we encourage sign language along with using verbal cues to express their wants and needs.
+To assist children in becoming more verbal and communicate we encourage sign language along with using verbal cues to express their wants and needs.
 We also include Spanish vocabulary in our everyday group time along with signing and English.
 Potty training is a large part of the two year old classroom, and we work with parents to provide a fruitful and positive experience.

 The Three’s: A Fun Educational Experience!

 The students in the three-year-old classroom are engulfed with knowledge through play, small group, and large group activities.
-They have the opportunity to explore and learn inside and outside of the classroom daily.
+They have daily opportunities to explore and learn inside and outside the classroom.
 Guided by the “early learning standards for North Carolina preschoolers” and creative curriculum, teachers provide weekly themes that are jam packed with educational activities to promote growth in: language, cognitive, physical, social, and emotional development.

 5 STAR license by NC Dept. of Health & Human Resources Division of Child Development